The Best Place to Store Eggplant Is Not in the Refrigerator

 The best place to store eggplant is not in the refrigerator, but at room temperature, where it’s likely to last longer.

 Like cucumbers, eggplant is temperature sensitive — particularly when temps dip below 50°F, which can damage the texture and flavor.
-And according to UC Davis, when subjected to temperatures below 41°F for an extended period, eggplant is prone to chilling injuries, including pitting, surface bronzing, and browning of seeds and pulp tissue.
+And when subjected to temperatures below 41°F for an extended period, eggplant is prone to chilling injuries, including pitting, surface bronzing, and browning of seeds and pulp tissue.

 Eggplant is also highly sensitive to ethylene, a natural gas that causes certain foods to ripen (and eventually spoil) very quickly.
 So it’s best to keep eggplant stored separately from bananas, tomatoes, and melons, which are all high ethylene producers.